edneville/ripcalc/ripcalc.md

 If **base** is a negative number, input addresses are treated as though the input is a signed integer in **base**.

 If `--quiet` is specified then parsing error messages will be suppressed.

+When `--filter` is specified STDIN is filtered for inclusion addresses/masks given as arguments.
+Use `--filternum` to set the space delimited parameter that contains the input address.

 # CSV